wvoelcker/project-example-app/README.md

 # project-example-app
-A basic app showing how to use the 'project' microframework

 This app shows a number of the features of the [project](https://github.com/wvoelcker/project) microframework

 It is suggested that you take this project and adapt it to your needs.